 - Pour mixture into a 4-ounce mister bottle.

-- Label bottle with name, contents, and date
+- Finally, label bottle with name, contents, and date.

-- Shelf-stable for 1-2 years, depending on the quality of raw materials used.
+- Shelf-stable for 1-2 years, depending on the raw materials' quality.

-Storage Tips Keep on the shelf away from heat and direct sunlight.
-For an instant cooling effect upon the skin, store in the refrigerator.#2 This recipe is courtesy of Organic For Green Livings.
+Storage Tips: Keep on the shelf away from heat and direct sunlight.
+For an instant cooling effect on the skin, store in the refrigerator.
+This recipe is courtesy of Organic For Green Livings.
 This botanical beauty oil boosts the effectiveness of sunscreen and helps with skin dehydration.
-Oil can be used on your face, body, and hair.
+You can use oil on your face, body, and hair.
 These plants supply our skin with phytochemicals that support our natural sun protection mechanisms and the skin's production of melanin.

 - 7 drops beta-carotene

-Storage Tips: You can store this for up to 12 months in a tightly closed container.
+Storage Tips: You can store this up to 12 months in a tightly closed container.